matejk007/vscode-docs/api/extension-guides/webview.md

 # Webview API

 The webview API allows extensions to create fully customizable views within Visual Studio Code.
 For example, the built-in Markdown extension uses webviews to render Markdown previews.
-Webviews can also be used to build complex user interfaces beyond what VS Code's native APIs support.
+Webviews can also be used to build complex user interfaces beyond what VS Code's native APIs support. ĺ
 Think of a webview as an `iframe` within VS Code that your extension controls.
-A webview can render almost any HTML content in this frame, and it communicates with extensions using message passing.
+A webview can render almost apny HTML content in this frame, and it communicates with extensions using message passing.
 This freedom makes webviews incredibly powerful, and opens up a whole new range of extension possibilities.

 Webviews are used in several VS Code APIs: